We provide four CPA services for Home Owners Associations:

-Expertise in working with both the Internal Revenue Service and Franchise Tax Board to resolve income tax notices as well as the taxing authorities’ examination of previously filed tax returns.
-Successfully represented almost two dozen associations with their IRS tax return examinations (also known as IRS audits).
+We are experts in working with both the Internal Revenue Service and Franchise Tax Board to resolve income tax notices and the taxing authorities’ examination of previously filed tax returns.
+We have successfully represented more than two dozen associations with their IRS tax return examinations (also known as IRS audits).

 Assessments and Reserve Funding Disclosure Summary

 An annual California Civil Code disclosure requirement.
-This disclosure requirement was initiated by the California Association of Realtors.
-This document primarily summarizes information contained in the annual pro forma operating budget, and adds further disclosures on replacement reserve funding.
+The California Association of Realtors initiated this disclosure requirement.
+This document primarily summarizes the yearly pro forma operating budget and adds further disclosures on replacement reserve funding.

 Per Unit Per Month Assessment Computations

-This is required by the California Civil Code to be disclosed in both the assessments and reserve funding disclosure summary and the pro forma operating budget each year – for each different unit type if assessments are not equal for all units.
-For associations with variable assessments (e.g. those that vary, in whole or in part, by square footage), they must be computed each year in accordance with the formula(s) in the association’s governing documents .
+It is required by the California Civil Code to be disclosed in both the assessment and reserve funding disclosure summary and the pro forma operating budget each year – for each different unit type if assessments are not equal for all units.
+In addition, associations with variable assessments (e.g., those that vary, in whole or in part, by square footage) must be computed each year according to the formula(s) in the association’s governing documents.

-An annual California Civil Code disclosure requirement.
-This is the primary budget disclosure document for California community associations, and is required to be prepared on the accrual basis of accounting.
+An annual California Civil Code disclosure requirement is the pro-forma operating budget disclosure document for California community associations and is required to be prepared on the accrual basis of accounting.
 Under the accrual basis of accounting, the annual wearing out of reserve components is disclosed as an expense even if there are no (cash basis) reserve expenditures projected for the coming budget year.

-Information from annual update of the reserve funding plan (which is usually a 30-year cash flow projection of replacement reserve receipts and expenditures) is required to be disclosed in both the assessment and reserve funding plan, and the pro forma operating budget.
-It is not generally sufficient, under the California Civil Code, to simply rely upon repeated disclosure of information contained in a reserve study which may have been prepared once every 3 years.
+Information from the reserve funding plan (a 30-year cash flow projection of replacement reserve receipts and expenditures) must be disclosed in both the assessment and reserve funding plan and the pro forma operating budget.
+Under the California Civil Code, it is not generally sufficient to rely upon repeated disclosure of information contained in a reserve study that may have been prepared once every three years.

-The partners at Levy, Erlanger & Company, CPAs have more than three decades of service in these areas, including case preparation, deposition and trial testimony in a wide variety of areas and industries.
-With respect to community associations, the most frequent service involves disputes between the association and its developer, and the association and its members.
+The partners at Levy, Erlanger & Company LLP, CPAs, have more than three decades of service in these areas, including case preparation, deposition, and trial testimony in a wide variety of areas and industries.
+Concerning community associations, the most frequent service involves disputes between the association and its developer and the association and its members.